Give a little general information about yourself: how did you become interested in dance? How old were you when you began dancing?

-What is your favorite thing about UNC Charlotte, the College of Arts + Architecture, or the dance department?
+What is your favorite thing about the Department of Dance?

-Do you participate in any community cultural activities or work in the Charlotte arts community?
+Do you participate in any community cultural activities or work in the Charlotte arts or design community?
 If so, please describe.

 When you are not in class, studying, working or rehearsing, what do you like to do for fun?